OTNA logo The Old Torrance Neighborhood Association

 Launch of the New Torrance Events Calendar

 TORRANCE, Calif. - The City of Torrance hosts the "Torrance Events Calendar" on the Torrance citywide website.
 It is tool to help improve the quality of life in the City of Torrance.
 This comprehensive calendar will provide the community and worldwide visitors with a resource for Torrance-based meetings, events, and activities.
 Presently, the Calendar is populated with City-hosted events, and all Torrance-based nonprofit groups and organizations are encouraged to submit information about their events for inclusion in the Calendar.
 With the click of a mouse, the community can now discover everything that is happening in the City of Torrance.
-Everyone is invited to visit the Torrance Events Calendar at www.torrnet.com/events, which is linked to the bottom of every page in the citywide website, under the heading Events Calendar, and also at the top of every page, listed inside the "Quick Links" drop down menu.
+Everyone is invited to visit the Torrance Events Calendar, which is linked to the bottom of every page in the citywide website, under the heading Events Calendar, and also at the top of every page, listed inside the "Quick Links" drop down menu.
 For Torrance-based nonprofit groups that are interested in submitting their events for inclusion in the Calendar, please click here for information on how to submit an event.
 If you have any questions, please email the Calendar Administrator at TorranceCalendar@torrnet.com.

 Ongoing Activities at Charles H. Wilson Park